Major Tournaments and Championships

 Encounters between top players from different nations were practically unknown until the late 1970s, when Japan and China began a series of goodwill matches that eventually became the NEC-sponsored Japan-China "Super Go" competition.
 Around the same time, the International Go Federation was established and began holding annual amateur championships.
 Within a few years, tournaments like the Fujitsu Cup and the Ing Cup appeared, with fully international fields of players.
 Today, companies sponsor more than a dozen international competitions.
 There are special events for children, women, male-female pairs and even computers.

 This page lists international tournaments to which the AGA is invited to send representatives, as well as major domestic and North American events.
 (See the youth events page for events specifically serve younger players.)
+Many of the international tournaments we are invited to are a result of our membership within the International Go Federation.
 Event pages contain more detailed information about particular tournaments and championships.
-For more detailed scheduling information about individual events, contact the AGA Tournament Coordinator at firstname.lastname@example.org.
+For more detailed scheduling information about individual events, contact the AGA Tournament Coordinator at email@example.com.

 General information about eligibility requirements and the process by which the AGA chooses representatives to participate in international events is available here